When it comes to eCommerce marketing, nothing beats the power of eCommerce Google Ads (Formally known as AdWords campaigns).

 - Although some fluctuations in keyword costs are expected, when your spend jumps from $5 to $500 a day, something has gone awry.
 To avoid huge variations, set up Google Ads alerts to make budget optimization easier.

-- Use Google Ads optimization tools including Traffic Booster, keyword research tools, Google Analytics and more.
+- Use Google Ads optimization and PPC management software and tools including Traffic Booster, keyword research tools, Google Analytics and more.
 Here’s a comprehensive list of optimization tools to get you started.

 Here’s a detailed PPC task and optimization checklist you can download or save to your computer that covers all your Google Ads maintenance tips.